ngardiner/qnap_tricks/README.md

 The numbering appears to start from DEV3301 and increment from there for each disk inserted on my NAS, however others have mounted from 3500, 3600 or even just mounted the device name itself (/share/external/sdk1).

    * The device name appears to be related to the output of the ```qcli_storage -p``` command, where the WWN detection section of the output shows the RAID Expansion device to be ```REXP#33``` and then lists the drive IDs next to this.
+   * This also aligns with the enclosure_33.conf file which has all of the external disks ever connected to the NAS defined.

 If you need to manually mount an external drive to both an external mountpoint and an NFS mountpoint, you can use the following commands: